mingi3314/blog-factory/README.md

   - Automatic thumbnail creation for each article.
   - Automatic sitemap generation.
 - **Easy Deployment**: Utilizes Netlify for deploying blogs with high Domain Rank, ensuring better visibility and reach.
+- **Automated Image Generation**: Capability to generate a logo and thumbnails for your blog automatically.
+- **Scheduled Posting**: Option to enable automatic, scheduled content generation and posting.

 ## Getting Started